x Lanik Septic Service

 What to Do First (To Reduce Backup Risk While You Schedule Service)

-When you spot distribution box problems, acting fast can help prevent sewage from backing up into your house.
+When you spot distribution box problems, act fast to prevent sewage from backing up into the house.
+Review what not to flush in Southern California and follow that list strictly while your system is under stress.

 What Not to Do

 Stop using harsh chemicals like drain cleaners, bleach, or antibacterial soaps.
-These products wipe out the good bacteria in your septic tank that actually break down waste.
+These products eliminate the beneficial bacteria in your septic tank that break down waste — without those bacteria, solids accumulate faster and reach the D-box sooner.

 Never flush the following items: